cstkennedy/Phase-3-Brainstorming-Web-Analysis/README.md

      public static void main(String... args)
      ```

-  3. We could simply the `Resource` handling by removing `Anchor` and its
+  3. We could simplify the `Resource` handling by removing `Anchor` and its
      sibling classes (and ~20% of teams in previous Summer Semesters have taken
      this approach).
 However, my approach would introduce a `ResourceFactory` to
      simplify the creation logic.